 What kind of injuries occur with dog bites?

-Injuries from dog bites range in severity.
+Personal injuries from dog bites range in severity.
 Dogs have very powerful jaws.
 When they bite, whether because they are scared or out of aggression, they can inflict serious soft tissue damage.
 Severe bites can also damage tendons, ligaments, veins, and arteries.
 The worst dog bites can leave a victim disfigured.
 The elderly and young children are at the highest risk for dog bite injuries.

 Immediate medical attention is often required for dog bites.
 In many cases, emergency surgery or plastic surgery is necessary to restore a person’s functionality and appearance.